Marquette fires coach Steve Wojciechowski after 7 seasons - WHIZ News

 Wojciechowski played for Duke and spent 15 seasons as an assistant on Mike Krzyzewski’s staff.

-After going 13-19 in his debut season at Marquette, Wojciechowski led the Golden Eagles to winning records each of the next five years.
+After going 13-19 at Marquette in 2014-15, Wojciechowski led the Golden Eagles to winning records each of the next five years.
 He spent much of his tenure coaching Markus Howard, who ended his college career last season as the leading scorer in Big East history.

 But he couldn’t match the overall success of predecessor Buzz Williams, who led Marquette to a regional final in 2013 plus regional semifinals in 2011 and 2012.
 Williams left for Virginia Tech after the 2013-14 season and now coaches Texas A&M.